-However, it is important to choose the best time to travel to this country to be able to organize the trip when the climatic conditions are favorable, avoiding certain months in which the climate could be unpleasant.
+The thing is, when I was planning this trip, I did a lot of research to determine the best time to visit Barbados.
+This helped me organize my trip when the climatic conditions were favorable, avoiding certain months in which the climate could be unpleasant.
 After all, you don’t want to travel to Barbados and not be able to enjoy the blue sea of this island.

-The best time to go to Barbados is from December to Mid-April.
+The best time to visit Barbados is from December to Mid-April.
 At this time, the weather is good with blue skies, lots of sunshine, and hardly any rain.
 In addition to beach holidaymakers, divers, active holidaymakers, and water sports enthusiasts will also find the best conditions at this time.

 Temperatures remain pleasantly high from mid-April to June, but prices are lower than in winter.
 The transition period can be interesting in terms of price, but you have to expect short showers more often.

 Although it is possible that there is a storm from July to November, the risk of hurricanes is ultimately low.
-Despite the occasional rain, this time is ideal because the prices fall by up to 50% even in the posh resorts.
+Despite the occasional rain, this time is the ideal time because the prices fall by up to 50% even in the posh resorts.
 Plus, you’re in Barbados when some of the best parties on the island take place with the Crop Over Festival in July or the Barbados Food & Wine and Rum Festival in November.
-For bargain hunters, this time of the year can, therefore, even be the optimal travel time, depending on how you feel about some rainy days.
+For bargain hunters, this time of the year can be the optimal travel time, depending on how you feel about some rainy days.

 Climate & Weather Barbados

-As we have already mentioned, Barbados has a tropical climate, characterized by heat present almost always throughout the year.
+As I have already mentioned, Barbados has a tropical climate, characterized by heat present almost always throughout the year.
 Fortunately, the effect of the heat is often mitigated by the breezes.

 It can be said that Barbados’s climate is quite regular, with temperatures that do not have major changes throughout the year.
 In fact, the period included in the months from December to April has peaks in minimum temperatures of around 21 degrees and maximum temperatures of around 28 degrees.
 While in the period from May to October, the minimums reach 23 degrees and the maximums reach around 30.

 The weather in this country alternates between a dry and a rainy season.
 The dry season lasts from December to May.
-During this period, the temperatures are quite high, and the rainfall quite weak and infrequent.
-So these months become the ideal time to travel to Barbados and enjoy the secrets and natural wonders of the island.
-Barbados becomes a perfect refuge at the beginning of winter to escape the harsh winter in Europe and beyond.
+During this period, the temperatures are quite high, and the rainfall quite weak and infrequent (I only got one afternoon of rain during the week I was there).
+So these months become the best time to visit Barbados and enjoy the secrets and natural wonders of the island.

-The dry period lasts roughly from December to April.
-And this period is considered the peak season as many travelers prefer visiting when the temperature is ideal, and the risk of bad weather is minimal.
+The high season in Barbados is marked by the start of the dry period, which lasts roughly from December to April.
+This is the time where many tourists prefer visiting as there is a good temperature and the risk of bad weather is minimal.

-During this time, the island has fewer rainy days, and the rainfall is significantly lower.
+As I was there in February, the island had fewer rainy days, and the rainfall was significantly lower.
 However, rain showers have to be expected again and again during the dry season.
 The downpours are usually only of short duration and are perceived by most holidaymakers as a pleasant cooling.

 It is particularly dry from February to April.
 With daily highs around or slightly below the 30-degree mark, it is the slightly cooler season.
-Barbados has an average of eight to nine hours of sunshine during the dry season during the day.
+Barbados has an average of eight to nine hours of sunshine during the dry season.

-Due to the influx of tourists during the high season, it is recommended to book your flight and accommodation in advance to ensure availability.
-During this period, many cultural festivals and lots of activities on the beaches take place.
+Due to the high number of tourists during the high season, I suggest booking your flight and accommodation in advance to ensure availability.
+It is also during this period that many cultural festivals and lots of activity on the beaches take place.

-Barbados has two mid-seasons.
+There are two mid-seasons in Barbados.
 That is, from April to June and another one in November.
 During these months, Barbados has more rainy days and higher amounts of rainfall.

-There are mostly intense rain showers, which normally do not last too long and alternate with sunny phases repeatedly.
+Mostly there are intense rain showers, which normally do not last too long and alternate with sunny phases again and again.
 Overall, the sun shows itself less and cloudy weather has to be expected more often.
 The rainy season is the warmer season.
 Due to the higher humidity, the temperatures can feel a little warmer.

-The low season falls within June and October when the prices of most popular hotels and resorts drop as much as 50%.
+The low season falls within June and October, when the prices of most popular hotels and resorts drop as much as 50%.
 This is because Barbados is still under the influence of tropical cyclones (hurricanes).
-However, due to the southern location, hurricanes occur more rarely than on other Caribbean islands.
+However, due to the southern location, hurricanes rarely occur on this island.

 Records over the past few years have shown that strong tropical storms in the Caribbean are to be expected, especially in the period from August to October.
 In late August 2019, Hurricane Dorian took hold of its destruction in Barbados.
 While the Bahamas was subsequently almost completely devastated, Barbados “only” reported power outages and minor property damage.

-If you plan to visit Barbados during this time, you will rarely need a reservation, as most of the hotels will be empty.
-However, keep in mind that some hotels, restaurants, and bars will be closed.
+If you decide that this is the best time to visit Barbados, you will rarely need a reservation, as most of the hotels will be empty.
+However, keep in mind that some hotels, bars, and restaurants will be closed.